 Step 8: Develop and publish all courses, according to the selected conversion strategy

 Step 9: Perform a thorough quality check of the courses on multiple devices and browsers – before rolling out the courses to learners

 Several organizations have started converting Flash courses to HTML5 to extend the utility and reach of their training resources.
-We’ve helped several of our customers do the same and here’s a glimpse into one project where we converted 1500 Flash-based courses to HTML5, for a multinational firm.
+We’ve offered several of our customers Flash to HTML5 conversion services and here’s a glimpse into one project where we converted 1500 Flash-based courses to HTML5, for a multinational firm.

 To convert 1500+ courses developed in Flash and courses with Flash elements to HTML5, for multi-device compatibility

 We converted 1500 legacy courses to fully functional responsive eLearning, within 12 months, using the authoring tool Lectora Online, clocking in 45,000 human-hours.